 There can be any possible reason why customers leave a Shopping cart without completing the purchase – you need to identify the common reasons and resolve them to improve the CAR for your online store.

 Generally, the lower the shopping cart abandonment rate, the better your website is performing.
+You can read our guide on how to reduce shopping cart abandonment to improve the results.

 5. Customer Lifetime Value (CLV)